 Apple likes to say that the iPad Pro is a computer, not a tablet.
 I beg to differ.
 But it is much more than a tablet.

-Whatever you want to call it, the 12.9-inch iPad Pro (from $999; $1,327 with keyboard and Apple Pencil) is the most powerful mobile device ever made.
+Whatever you want to call it, the 12.9-inch iPad Pro (from $999; $1,327 with keyboard and Apple Pencil) is one of the most powerful mobile devices ever made.
 The A12X Bionic processor in this slate runs circles around even Core i7-powered laptops on certain tasks, and yet the device weighs just 1.4 pounds.

 Apple has given the iPad Pro an iPhone X-style makeover as well, complete with a full-screen design, Face ID and a gesture-based interface (meaning no more Home button).
 And the new Apple Pencil feels better in your hand while offering useful gestures.
 Oh, and the battery life is bonkers, at well over 13 hours.

-But the iPad Pro is not a laptop replacement, at least not for me.
-However, if you like the idea of interacting primarily via touch or Pencil, you'll be floored by the sheer performance and versatility of this … well, you be the judge.
+Is the iPad Pro a laptop replacement?
+Not for me.
+However, if you like the idea of interacting primarily via touch or Pencil, you'll be floored by the sheer performance and versatility of this slate.

 Price and Availability